 The two symptoms that are most likely to indicate vasospasms (as opposed to other issues like thrush) are the nipple color change and extreme sensitivity to cold.
 If you have either of these, vasospasms are likely an issue for you.

-What should I do if I’m having nipple vasospasms?
+What should I do if I think this is what is causing my nipple pain?

 The first thing that you need to do is treat the underlying issue that is causing them, which is usually one of two things: